Ks4four/dots-nt/README.md

 trade-off: personal preference.

 ### why `:set-keymap` and not `:push-keymap` or why this keymap
-in `jwno` documentation, these behave like `transientKeymaps`. in `zmk` terms, it's a `&toggle` layer. personally, managing multiple `&toggle` layers messes up my brain (too much cognitiveLoad), so i restrict `F23` as the sole `&toggle`. this way i only maintain one mental layer (another `zmk` concept: `https://zmk.dev/docs/keymaps/behaviors/layers`). no matter the current `mode`, pressing `F23` key instantly exits to `PASSTHROUGH`. that is the desired behavior. however, the real reason is that this config requires jumping between arbitrary `mode`s, and the ai seemed incapable of generating a working config using the stack-based `:push-keymap` logic, so i prompted the ai to use the imperative approach.\
+in `jwno` documentation, these behave like `transientKeymaps`. in zmk terms, it's a `&toggle` layer. personally, managing multiple `&toggle` layers messes up my brain (too much cognitiveLoad), so i restrict "F23" as the sole `&toggle`. this way i only maintain one mental layer (another `zmk` concept: `https://zmk.dev/docs/keymaps/behaviors/layers`). no matter the current `mode`, pressing "F23" key instantly exits to `PASSTHROUGH`. that is the desired behavior. however, the real reason is that this config requires jumping between arbitrary `mode`s, and the ai seemed incapable of generating a working config using the stack-based `:push-keymap` logic, so i prompted the ai to use the imperative approach.\
 trade-off: for someone just starting with `jwno`, this is extremely unfriendly. need to know a bit about keyboard layout design, `modalEditing`, `leaderKey`, the importance of `homeRow`, etc.

 ### why design jumping between different modes
-so that i can operate applies immediately to the selection: in `RESIZE` or `ALPHA` modes, "h"/"j"/"k"/l keys (selection) and arrow keys (adjustment) can be pressed almost simultaneously.\
+so that i can operate applies immediately to the selection: in `RESIZE` or `ALPHA` modes, "h"/"j"/"k"/"l" keys (selection) and arrow keys (adjustment) can be pressed almost simultaneously.\
 trade-off: although more flexible, real editor users might find this "goto" behavior unreasonable.

-### (deprecated) why choose zebar `yasb`
+### (deprecated) why choose yasb
-`yasb` is needed to show `mode`s. also, visualising the depth calculation and the index of window-in-frame is quite necessary.\
+yasb is needed to show `mode`s. also, visualising the depth calculation and the index of window-in-frame is quite necessary.\
-trade-off: `yasb` uses `QSS`, styling is hard for `ai` to modify. currently switched to `zebar`.
+trade-off: yasb uses QSS, styling is hard for ai to modify. currently switched to zebar.

 ### why choose zebar
-just to make it easier for `ai` to write code.
+just to make it easier for ai to write code.

 ### how to work with `yasb` or `zebar`
 here we just use a temp file to do `interProcessCommunication`. current state is serialized to `jwno-status.json` in real-time, so external widgets (`yasb`) can render the ui reactively without polling. this coincidentally fits the unixPhilosophy: doOneThingAndDoItWell. the `jwno-status.json` file is just a string payload that looks like this: `{"mode":"PASSTHROUGH","viewport":0,"timestamp":1764702210,"depth":0,"window":{"position":0,"total":3},"frame":{"position":1,"total":2}}`.\